Resolution 334 (2011)1

 b. its long-standing activity in the field of human rights from the 1997 Messina Conference on the creation of ombudspersons to the 2008 Stockholm Conference which gave rise to the Joint Declaration on “Systematic Work for Human Rights” co-signed by the Congress, SALAR2 and the Commissioner for Human Rights of the Council of Europe;

 c.
-Article 1 of the Statute of the Council of Europe, which states that its core objectives should be pursued by the organs of the CoE “in the maintenance and further realisation of human rights and fundamental freedoms”,3 and Article 2 of the Statutory Resolution of the Committee of Ministers which takes inspiration from this article to set out the objectives of the Congress to promote local and regional democracy;4
+Article 1 of the Statute of the Council of Europe, which states that the core objectives of the Organisation should be pursued by its organs “in the maintenance and further realisation of human rights and fundamental freedoms”,3 and Article 2 of the two statutory resolutions of the Committee of Ministers which take inspiration from the article of the Statute to set out the objectives of the Congress to promote local and regional democracy;4

-d. the conclusions of the Warsaw Summit to the effect that “effective democracy and good governance at all levels are essential “;5
+d. the Final Declaration of the Warsaw Summit which states that “effective democracy and good governance at all levels are essential “;5

-e.
-Recommendation 280 (2010) on “The role of local and regional authorities in the implementation of human rights”, which stated that “democracy and human rights are interdependent”,6 and the Committee of Ministers’ reply thereto which stresses that “local and regional authorities, in their fields of competence, must comply with the human rights obligations which stem from the international commitments of the member States”; 7
+e. its Recommendation 280 (2010) on the role of local and regional authorities in the implementation of human rights, which stated that “democracy and human rights are interdependent”,6 and the Committee of Ministers’ reply thereto which stresses that “local and regional authorities, in their fields of competence, must comply with the human rights obligations which stem from the international commitments of the member States”;7

-f. the stance taken in Resolution 296 (2010) to the effect that the Congress is “an ideal forum in which to raise awareness about human rights issues among local and regional political leaders and government officials” and that the “most important way to enable local and regional authorities to take responsibility for human rights is through the systematic training of political leaders and the dissemination of reliable information among citizens about their rights (particularly among vulnerable groups)”;
+f. the stance taken in Resolution 296 (2010) on the role of local and regional authorities in the implementation of human rights, according to which the Congress is “an ideal forum in which to raise awareness about human rights issues among local and regional political leaders and government officials” and that the “most important way to enable local and regional authorities to take responsibility for human rights is through the systematic training of political leaders and the dissemination of reliable information among citizens about their rights (particularly among vulnerable groups)”;

-g. the statement made by the Council of Europe Commissioner of Human Rights at the Congress session in March 2011 that “there is now increasing momentum for adopting the rights-based approach at the local level”; 8
+g. the statement made by the Council of Europe Commissioner for Human Rights at the Congress session in March 2011 that “there is now increasing momentum for adopting the rights-based approach at the local level”;8

 h. the fact that human rights include civil, political, economic and social rights and that the competences of local and regional authorities refer to all these rights;

-i. the fact that there is a need for stronger co-operation within the Council of Europe for an optimum use of resources and creation of added value when undertaking activities; and
+i. the fact that there is a need for stronger cooperation within the Council of Europe for an optimum use of resources and creation of added value when undertaking activities;

 j. the explanatory memorandum prepared by Rapporteur Lars O. Molin9 on human rights indicators developed for the use of Congress rapporteurs when gathering and analysing data on human rights issues at local and regional level, and particularly the appendix thereto regarding the relevant rights.